PathFinder5196/react-bootstrap-tabs/README.md

+# This is forked from master plugin to achieve some custom functionality

 # React Tabs component using Bootstrap 4

 This is a react component to render tabs using <a href="http://v4-alpha.getbootstrap.com/">Bootstrap 4</a> classes.